Mary Jane Girls: Career

 In 1983, James proposed to Motown that McDuffie be offered a solo career but miscommunication caused the label to sign an all-female group, which he determined would be the Mary Jane Girls.
-James filled the positions behind McDuffie with Wells, Ghant and Wuletich.
+James filled the positions behind McDuffie with Wells, Ghant, and Wuletich.
 He also wrote all the original songs and produced all the recordings.
-Often compared to the protégées of his rival Prince, Vanity 6, who debuted in 1982, James told Jet in 1983 that he had come up with the concept six years prior but shelved the idea for a lack of time.
+Often compared to the protégées of his rival Prince, Vanity 6, who debuted in 1982, James told Jet that he had come up with the concept six years prior but shelved it for a lack of time.
 "I wanted there to be a Black female group in the industry that could express more reality with relationships to men.
 I wanted there to be Black girls who could really speak about love, the pain, money, power, hate and everything.
 Originally there were going to be three girls in negligees doing the punk thing."

-The Waters sisters and McDuffie sang all the parts on the group's eponymous debut album, Mary Jane Girls, released in April 1983.
+The Waters sisters and McDuffie sang all the parts on the group's debut album, Mary Jane Girls, released in April 1983.
 The album yielded their first R&B hits: "Candy Man", "All Night Long" (which was later included in the soundtrack of the 2002 video game Grand Theft Auto: Vice City), and "Boys".
 In live performances, the Mary Jane Girls were backed by the Stone City Band.
 The male band members also sang the background vocals to support McDuffie as lead vocalist.
 Cheri Wells left the group before the next album project was recorded.
 She was replaced by Yvette "Corvette" Marine.
+Marine was the daughter of singer Pattie Brooks.

 The name of the group referenced mary jane, slang for marijuana; a favored recreational drug of James.
 (James wrote a hit song titled "Mary Jane".)
 The group's image was styled as containing a street-wise girl (McDuffie), a supermodel (Ghant), a cheerleader/valley girl (Wells, then Marine), and a dominatrix (Wuletich).